booxorg/boox-api/README.md

 # liteframework
 A POC Python Web Framework following MVC principles

+## Disclaimer
+This is a POC Framework that doesn't in any way claim to be secure or correct.
+It does not and will never guarantee compatibility or reliability and exists purely for educational purposes.

 ## General description
 Everything starts with Apache receiving a request. `mod_wsgi` executes `index.wsgi` located in the public directory, passing variables `environ` and `start_response` to a function called `application` (defined by the standard [PEP 3333](https://www.python.org/dev/peps/pep-0333/)).
 * The `environ` dictionary contains all the information about the request such as `SERVER_PORT`, `REQUEST_METHOD`, `SERVER_PROTOCOL`, `CONTENT_LENGTH`, `HTTP_USER_AGENT` and others.